isomerpages/mlaw-rom/_information-for-borrowers/faqs-on-borrowing-from-licensed-moneylenders.md

 You may wish to negotiate with the licensed moneylender(s) directly or through an intermediary (e.g. a lawyer or a social service agency), with a view to arriving at a mutually acceptable debt settlement arrangement.

-If you need help to resolve your debt problems with the licensed moneylenders, you may approach any of the following voluntary welfare organisations:
+If you need help to resolve your debt problems with licensed moneylenders, you may approach any of the following voluntary welfare organisations:

 * Adullam Life Counselling
 <br>Address: 315 Outram Road #15-02 Tan Boon Liat Building Singapore 169074